Jisevind/AudiobookMakerPy/README.md

 1. **Retrieve audio properties**: It extracts information about the audio codec, sample rate, number of channels, and bitrate of the input files.
 2. **Audio file conversion**: It converts the input audio files to AAC format while preserving the original bitrate.
 3. **Concatenation of audio files**: It concatenates the converted audio files in the order they are provided.
 It also adds chapter markers based on the individual files.
+4. **Copy metadata**: It copies the metadata from the first input file.
-4. **Error handling and logging**: It handles potential errors during the process and logs useful information for troubleshooting purposes.
+5. **Error handling and logging**: It handles potential errors during the process and logs useful information for troubleshooting purposes.

 ## Requirements